ioaiaaii/goduckduckgo/README.md

 ## Overview

-`goduckduckgo` is a set of microservices, answering client's queries by talking to [GDD's API](api.duckduckgo.com).
+`goduckduckgo` is a set of microservices, that answer client's queries by talking to [GDD's API](api.duckduckgo.com).
 This project is a WIP playground to learn Golang with Software Engineering and Systems Design under the SRE discipline.

 ## Roadmap